ABM & A-1 Logo Small

 Some applications may require a hybrid system that combines both dense and dilute phase conveying.
 In these cases, a combination of positive pressure and vacuum can be used to move materials over a moderate distance at a moderate flow rate.

-In summary, dense phase and dilute phase pneumatic conveying systems have their own unique advantages and disadvantages.
-Dense phase systems are suitable for cohesive and abrasive materials over short to moderate distances, while dilute phase systems are suitable for non-cohesive and free-flowing materials over long distances.
+In summary, dense phase systems are more suitable for cohesive and abrasive materials over short to moderate distances, while dilute phase systems are better for non-cohesive and free-flowing materials over long distances.
 Understanding the differences between these systems can help industries select the most efficient and cost-effective conveying system for their specific application.

 To learn more about pneumatics or to get your project quoted, give us a call or fill out the form below.
-ABM Equipment designs, integrates, and services all kinds of pneumatic systems.
+We design, integrate, and service all kinds of pneumatic systems.